cognisant/Docs.DevelopmentProcess/docs/ceremony-agenda/backlog-refinement.md

 ### On product boards

 - Triage any items in the Inbox.
-- Check the order of ideas in the Idea Backlog.
+- Review the order of ideas in the Idea Backlog.
-- Identify ideas that need to researching and specifying.
+- Identify ideas that require researching and specifying.
 Either allocate these to individuals on Trello or specify in the backlog refinement session.
 - Triage any cards in the Researching Solution list.
-- Check the order of stories in the Product Backlog.
+- Review the order of stories in the Product Backlog.
 - Estimate any stories that are fully specified.

 ### On the Technical Improvements board